imAnmolPal/Generate-Random-Numbers-in-C--language/README.md

-# Generate-Random-Numbers-in-C-language
+# Generate-Random-Numbers-in-C++-language
-A C program to generate a random number.
+A C++ program to generate a random number.